-Parents/carers are welcome to add comments or photos of what their learner has done at home to Learning Journeys.
-We have found that if a parent has responded to a Learning Journey with a comment on the Google Slides, the learner is much more motivated to do well and share more of their work with home.
+Parents/carers are welcome to add comments or photos of what their learner has done at home to Sharing Successes Profiles.
+We have found that if a parent/carer has responded to a Sharing Successes Profiles with a comment, the learner is much more motivated to do well and share more of their work with home.
 We would encourage all parents/carers to engage in this way.